Jack Thompson (activist): Rap music

 Thompson came to national prominence in the controversy over 2 Live Crew's As Nasty As They Wanna Be album.
 (Luke Skyywalker Records, the company of 2 Live Crew's Luther Campbell, had previously released a record supporting Reno in her race against Thompson.)
 On January 1, 1990, he wrote to Martinez and Reno asking them to investigate whether the album violated Florida obscenity laws.
 Although the state prosecutor declined to proceed with an investigation, Thompson pushed local officials in various parts of the state to block sales of the album, along with N.W.A's Straight Outta Compton.
 In sending documents to opponents, Thompson would frequently attach a photocopy of his driver's license, with a photo of Batman pasted over his own.
 Thompson said, "I have sent my opponents pictures of Batman to remind them I'm playing the role of Batman.
 Just like Bruce Wayne helped the police in the movie, I have had to assist the sheriff of Broward County."
 He also wore a Batman wristwatch.
 Thompson compared Campbell to the Joker.
 Thompson also said, "I understand as well as anybody that the First Amendment is a cornerstone of a free society—but there is a responsibility to people who can be harmed by words and thoughts, one of which is the message from Campbell that women can be sexually abused."

-Thompson also took issue with another 2 Live Crew song, "Banned in the U.S.A.".
-He sent a letter to Jon Landau, manager of Bruce Springsteen, whose song "Born in the U.S.A." was to be sampled by the group.
-Thompson suggested that Landau "protect 'Born in the U.S.A.' from its apparent theft by a bunch of clowns who traffic toxic waste to kids," or else Thompson would "be telling the nation about Mr. Springsteen's tacit approval" of the song, which, according to Campbell, "expresses anger about the failure of the First Amendment to protect 2 Live Crew from prosecution".
+Thompson took issue with another 2 Live Crew song, "Banned in the U.S.A.", and he sent a letter to Jon Landau, manager of Bruce Springsteen, whose song "Born in the U.S.A." was to be sampled by the group.
+Thompson suggested that Landau "protect 'Born in the U.S.A.' from its apparent theft by a bunch of clowns who traffic toxic waste to kids", or else Thompson would "be telling the nation about Mr. Springsteen's tacit approval" of the song, which, according to Campbell, "expresses anger about the failure of the First Amendment to protect 2 Live Crew from prosecution".
 Thompson also said, "the 'social commentary' on this album is akin to a sociopath's discharging his AK-47 into a crowded schoolyard, with the machine gun bursts interrupted by Pee-wee Herman's views on politics".

 The members of 2 Live Crew responded to these efforts by suing the Broward County sheriff in federal district court.
 The sheriff had previously told local retailers that selling the album could result in a prosecution for obscenity violations.
 While they were granted an injunction because law enforcement actions were an unconstitutional prior restraint on free speech, the court ruled that the album was in fact obscene.
 However, an appellate court reversed the obscenity ruling, because simply playing the tape was insufficient evidence of the constitutional requirement that it had no artistic value.